excellalabs/tcp-eks/README.md

 jenkins_seedjob_repo_include = "bench-java bench-rails bench-react bench-infrastructure"
 ```

-This is used by both of the jenkins and ecs terraform modules.
+This is used by both of the jenkins and eks terraform modules.

 [Generate Github token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) follow instructions here to generate a personal access token.
 Be sure to include scope for "repo" and "admin:repo_hook", otherwise your token will not allow you to scan the organization for exisiting repos.